 Another common cause of low oil pressure is excessive clearances inside the oil pump.
-The exact specification may vary, but there is a general rule that the oil pumps should have less than 0.003 inches space between the gears and cover and 0.005 inches clearance between the teeth and pump hosing.
+The exact specification may vary, but there is a general rule that the oil pumps should have less than 0.003 inches of space between the gears and cover and 0.005 inches of clearance between the teeth and pump housing.

-With rotor style pumps, the clearance between the outer rotor and pump housing should usually be less than 0.012 inches, with no more than about 0.010 inches between the inner and outer rotor lobes.
-Too much clearance inside the pump will reduce the pump’s ability to pump oil efficiently which reduces the flow and pressure.
+With rotor-style pumps, the clearance between the outer rotor and pump housing should usually be less than 0.012 inches, with no more than about 0.010 inches between the inner and outer rotor lobes.
+Too much clearance inside the pump will reduce the pump’s ability to pump oil efficiently which reduces the flow and pressure says Lube Zone.

 6. Oil Leak Within The Engine